Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Approach

-For each pair of robots we generate two hyperplanes $\nii$ and $\nj$, see \cref{fig:2cfs_pm} on the left.\ In order to generate these hyperplanes, we first need to compute for each pair the hyperplane $\nij$ that separates both robots while being as close as possible to $\Fd$.
-Thus, $\nij$ is responsible to maximize the safety margin between the positions of the robots while regularizing for $\Fd$.
-This regularization term generates $\mud$ such that the desired force can be tracked well in the sense of generating the hyperplanes to provide spaces of motion for the cables in the same direction of the desired $\Fd$.
+For each pair of robots we generate two hyperplanes $\nii$ and $\nj$, see \cref{fig:2cfs_pm} on the left.
+In order to generate $\nii, \nj$, we first compute for each pair the hyperplane $\nij$ that separates both robots while being as close as possible to $\Fd$.
+Thus, $\nij$ maximizes the safety margin between robots positions while regularizing for $\Fd$.
+This regularization term guarantees that $\mud$ can be tracked well by allowing the cables to move in the same direction of $\Fd$.
 Afterwards, $\nij$ is used to compute both $\nii$ and $\nj$ to be used in QP$_{\boldsymbol \mu}$.
 We adopt a variation of multi-objective hard-margin support vector machines (SVM) with additional regularization for $\Fd$ as $\QPsvm$:

 Here, $\lambda_s$ is a weighting factor for the soft constraint that acts as a trade-off between the safety margin and the hyperplane of $\nij$ being as close to $\Fd$.
 In fact, a high $\lambda_s$ might result in a safety margins that are close to zero.
 Our formulation implicitly constrains the plane to pass through the payload by not including an offset $a$ in the $\QPsvm$.
-If such an offset is included, then the hyperplanes might be shifted and and consequently, this might render $\QPmu$ infeasible.
+If such an offset is included, then the hyperplanes might be shifted and consequently, this might render $\QPmu$ infeasible.